-Communities can reduce risk by adopting and enforcing building codes that require buildings in flood-prone areas be raised above flood levels to prevent future damage.
+Communities can reduce risk by adopting and enforcing building codes that require buildings in flood-prone areas to be raised above flood levels to prevent future damage.

 Without free access to accurate flood information, more Americans will unknowingly be at risk from the nation’s costliest natural disaster.
 RiskFactor.com makes flood risk data freely available for all, individuals and communities can prepare for and mitigate risks before they become a reality.

-About enforcing building codes
+Enforcing building codes

 Adopting and enforcing building codes is an important tool that communities can use to reduce flood risk and prevent future losses.
 In many communities, flood-related building codes come from the National Flood Insurance Program’s (NFIP) minimum floodplain management standards.
-These standards include provisions that the elevations of buildings in flood-prone areas be at or above Base Flood Elevation (BFE; the project height of waters in the 1% annual chance flood).
+These standards include provisions that the elevations of buildings in flood-prone areas be at or above Base Flood Elevation (BFE; the project height of waters in the 1% annual chance of flood).
 They also define certain construction materials or methods to minimize future flood damage.
 While the NFIP’s minimum standards are useful, FEMA strongly encourages communities to adopt building codes that go beyond the minimum requirements and provides resources to support those efforts.

 Many state and local governments have gone beyond federal standards to protect their communities from flooding.
 For example, many communities in Delaware require the lowest floor of buildings in the 1% annual chance floodplain to be elevated 1 foot or more above BFE.
 The state has also developed a model drainage code to complement and improve communities’ stormwater management efforts.
-Enforcing building codes that comply and go beyond federal standards provides individuals and communities with an excellent mechanism to protect themselves from flooding.
+Enforcing building codes that comply with and go beyond federal standards provides individuals and communities with an excellent mechanism to protect themselves from flooding.